 Irving Kirsch is a lecturer in medicine at the Harvard Medical School and a professor of psychology at Plymouth University, as well as professor emeritus of psychology at the University of Hull, and the University of Connecticut.
 He has published eight books and numerous scientific articles on placebo effects, antidepressant medication, hypnosis, and suggestion.
 His work has appeared in Science, Science News, New Scientist, New York Times, Newsweek, and BBC Focus and many other leading magazines, newspapers, and television documentaries.

 Matthew Kneale studied Modern History at Oxford University.
-He then spent a year in Japan where he began writing short stories.
-He is author of several novels, including English Passengers (2000) which won the Whitbread Award and was shortlisted for the Man Booker Prize.
-He currently lives in Rome.
+He is the author of several novels, including English Passengers which won the Whitbread Award and was shortlisted for the Booker Prize.
+He lives in Rome.

 John Lucas was born in East London.
 Turf is based on John’s own experiences of growing up in Hackney – he has been a victim of and witness to multiple acts of street violence.
 His debut novel TURF is out in August 2012.
 His ebook short TROUBLE is a reimagining of the London riots through the eyes of characters from TURF.